 “I’ll learn from this and do better next time.”

-For learning communities that want to learn more about the growth mindset, we offer 1/2 day professional development sessions.
-For more information, please contact firstname.lastname@example.org
+For learning communities that want to learn more about the growth mindset, we offer professional development sessions that focus on solid foundational knowledge and practical application.
+For more information, click here and we will contact you shortly.

 Based on the latest research and practice, we’ll give direct instruction on what the growth mindset is and isn’t so everyone is on the same page moving forward.
 During this session we’ll explore the broad strokes as well as the nuances and common points of confusion.